Cupla

 The Five Love Languages were coined by Gary Chapman in a book originally published in 1992 – titled The 5 Love Languages: The Secret to Love That Lasts.

 The Five Love Languages intuitive premise is that there are five ways of expressing and receiving love.
-They are: physical touch, acts of service, words of affirmation, receiving gifts and quality time.
-While you may use any of the five “languages” to show your partner love, according to Chapman, each of us have a primary or dominant style that will be the most important to us.
+They are: physical touch, acts of service, words of affirmation, receiving gifts, and quality time.
+While you may use any of the five “languages” to show your partner love, according to Chapman, each of us has a primary or dominant style that will be the most important to us.

 The key to a happy relationship, Chapman says, is figuring out what language your partner speaks and becoming fluent in it.